 Doctors and hospitals know these reviews are important.

 Doctors and hospitals realize that online reviews are here to stay and are important to attracting and keeping their patients.
 Many hospitals and healthcare organizations have dedicated staff who manage the online presence and advise doctors on how to deal with online reviews.

 What should patients do?

-And don’t use reviews and ratings as your primary method of searching for and evaluating potential new doctors.
-Ask friends, families and your doctors for references.
+Lastly, don’t use reviews and ratings as your primary method of searching for and evaluating potential new doctors.
+In addition to reviews, ask friends, family members, and your doctors for references.